Joe Hooper (Medal of Honor)

-Joe Ronnie Hooper (August 8, 1938 – May 6, 1979) was an American who served in both the United States Navy and United States Army where he finished his career there as a captain.
-He earned the Medal of Honor while serving as an army staff sergeant on February 21, 1968, during the Vietnam War.
+Joe Ronnie Hooper (August 8, 1938 – May 6, 1979) was an American who served in both the United States Navy and United States Army where he finished his career as a captain.
+He earned the Medal of Honor while serving as an army sergeant on February 21, 1968, during the Vietnam War.
 He was one of the most decorated U.S. soldiers of the war and was wounded in action eight times.

 Early life and education

 Hooper was born on August 8, 1938, in Piedmont, South Carolina.
 His family moved when he was a child to Moses Lake, Washington where he attended Moses Lake High School.

-Career
+Military career

-U.S. Navy
+United States Navy

 Hooper enlisted in the United States Navy in December 1956.
-After graduation from boot camp at San Diego, California he served as an Airman aboard USS Wasp and USS Hancock.
+After graduation from boot camp at San Diego, California he served as an airman aboard USS Wasp and USS Hancock.
 He was honorably discharged in July 1959, shortly after being advanced to petty officer third class.